-We endeavour to find balance in our regular gym training.
+We endeavor to find balance in our regular gym training.
 Matching push and pull, chest and back, quads and hamstrings, but sometimes forget that opening the hand is the opposite, antagonist, of closing the hand.
 To keep your hands and grip healthy you need to train both functions of the hand.
 Problems in your hand can lead to problems in your wrist, your forearm, and even your bicep!
 If you don't believe me then you haven't got a copy of the trigger point manual by Claire Davies.

 Extensions are simple exercises and not as boring as you might think.
 In my previous Gripper Guide article I mentioned using pails/buckets of sand or rice and working the hands that way.
 I also mentioned broccoli elastics (simply thick rubber bands) and to illustrate the technique Anuj (aka Wolf) has made a video demonstrating the exercise: